Kofi Karikari

 Kofi Karikari (c.
 1837–c.
 1884) was the tenth King of the Ashanti Empire, and grandnephew of Kwaku Dua I, whose sudden death in April 1867 sparked internal strife about the succession.
-Kofi Karikari was chosen by electoral majority, reigning from 28 May 1867 until his forced abdication on 26 October 1874.
+Kofi Karikari was chosen by an electoral majority, reigning from 28 May 1867 until his forced abdication on 26 October 1874.
 Karikari was the son of Afua Kobi.

 A notable achievement of Karikari was the intentional neglect of the armed forces, a step taken to avoid the escalation of war.
-A golden trophy head, owned by Karikari, was among many items "pillaged from the royal mausoleum in Kumasi by a British 'expedition' in the 1880s, can be found at the Wallace Collection in London".
+A golden trophy head, owned by Karikari can be found at the Wallace Collection in London, acquired by Sir Richard Wallace in May 1874 for £500.

+Kofi had a great-great granddaughter, Beryl Karikari who had two sons, Korieh, and Akwasi Duodu.